sethrandalldev/stunning-pancake/README.md

 # stunning-pancake
-A weather app API written in Node.
+A book tracking app API written in Node.